javendzk/Valencard-EIT24-BE/README.md

 # Valencard-EIT24-BE
 Backend system for Pemasak Internal Training Team's project, *Valencard*.
 Available in two variants; Express.js & PostgreSQL as in `.../tree/postgresql` or Express.js & SQLite3 as in `.../tree/sqlite3`.
-The deployed one is with Postgres, utilizing Vercel's Postgres serverless storage.
+The deployed one is with Postgres, hooked to Vercel's Postgres.

 ```javascript=
 GET     https://valencard-eit24.vercel.app/api/get-card